rchaganti/website/content/en/docs/reference/scheduling/config.md

 to get those pods scheduled.

 {{< note >}}
-Pod's scheduling events have `.spec.schedulerName` as the ReportingController.
+Pod's scheduling events have `.spec.schedulerName` as the `ReportingController`.
 Events for leader election use the scheduler name of the first profile in the list.

+Please refer to the `reportingController` section under the [Event API Reference](https://kubernetes.io/docs/reference/kubernetes-api/cluster-resources/event-v1/) for more information.
 {{< /note >}}

 {{< note >}}